Working Paper

 Work in Progress

-- Presentations: U Osaka; UCL; Hitotsubashi U, Young JADE Conference (scheduled); IDE-JETRO, JSIE Next Generation Workshop (scheduled)
+- Presentations: U Osaka; UCL; IDE-JETRO, JSIE Next Generation Workshop; Hitotsubashi U, Young JADE Conference

 - Grant: Approx. 5,000 GBP, Mishima Kaiun Memorial Foundation, Japan, 2024-25